The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Or

-If the fear and panic occurs suddenly and you are already in the middle of a panic attack – move your attention to your breath and breathe normally.
+If the fear and panic occur suddenly and you are already in the middle of a panic attack, move your attention to your breathing and slow your breathing.

-In other words calmly at an even pace.
+In other words, breathe calmly at an even pace.

-Not gasping, not hyperventilating, not super deep breaths or quick shallow breaths.
+Not gasping, hyperventilating, super deep breaths, or quick shallow breaths.

 Normal, even breaths.